sanjosh/smallprogs/basic/string/README.md

 Augmenting the suffix array with the LCP array allows one to efficiently simulate top-down and bottom-up traversals of the suffix tree,[1][2] speeds up pattern matching on the suffix array[3] and is a prerequisite for compressed suffix trees.[4]

+for repeated patterns in text, LCP array can be used to avoid searching entire pattern in consecutive suffix array entries

+suffix array
+[5] = "abab"
+[6] = "ababa"

+LCP[6] = 4 - to prefix of 4 between suffix[5] and suffix[6].
+Hnce we can avoid 4 comparisons

+reduce pattern search from O(m.logN) to O(m + logN) where N = num of suffixes, m = length of pattern

 ## LPS (palindromic) array used in palindrome